Sameer Wankhede not to probe cruise drugs case; NCB transfers 6 cases to SIT | Law-Order

 - India

-Narcotics Control Bureau (NCB) officer Sameer Wankhede has been taken off the controversial cruise drugs case, in which Shah Rukh Khan's son Aryan Khan was arrested, with the agency transferring the investigation in it and five others cases from the Mumbai unit to an SIT.
+Narcotics Control Bureau (NCB) officer Sameer Wankhede has been taken off the controversial cruise drugs case, in which Shah Rukh Khan's son Aryan Khan was arrested, with the agency transferring the investigation in the matter and five other cases from the Mumbai unit to an SIT.

 The action has been taken on ''administrative grounds''.
 As these cases have ''wider and inter-state ramifications'', they have been transferred to the operations unit in Delhi, NCB Deputy Director General (north-west region) Mutha Ashok Jain told PTI on Friday.